-The state's planning law (66.1001) requires comprehensive plans be fully revised and updated every ten years.
+The State's planning law (66.1001) requires comprehensive plans to be fully revised and updated every ten years.
 This differs from an amendment as the data, text, and maps for all chapters are thoroughly revised in the process.
 The NCWRPC will complete each full update on a ten-year cycle.

-2. Conclusion
+2. Implementation Summary

-The 2025 NCWRPC Regional Comprehensive Plan's content will be used to inform local planning efforts as they are developed, especially county and municipal comprehensive plans.
+Local units of government should use the 2025 NCWRPC Regional Comprehensive Plan as a guide for their own planning efforts.
+The Plan's content will be used to inform local planning efforts as they are developed, especially county and municipal comprehensive plans.
 It also will assist NCWRPC in developing work programs and prioritizing projects each year.
-Though NCWRPC is not a policy making entity that creates rules and enforces them, the organization plays a role in assisting its counties and communities in navigating ever-changing economic, social, and political conditions.
-Therefore, this plan reflects the latest issues and strategies that must be addressed to ensure continued success and livability for the region.
+Though NCWRPC is not a policy making entity that creates rules and enforces them, the organization plays a role in assisting its counties and communities in navigating everchanging economic, social, and political conditions.
+Therefore, this plan reflects the latest issues and strategies that must be addressed to ensure continued success and livability for the Region.